thixotropist/ghidra_import_tests/content/en/docs/notes/vectorization_case_study.md

 The hand-optimized `quantize_row_q8_0` has similar distractions, plus a few more:

-* The two inner loops have been converted into riscv vector intrinsics, such that each iteration processes 32 4 byte floats into a single 34 byte `block_q8_0` struct.
+* The two inner loops have been converted into RISCV vector intrinsics, such that each iteration processes 32 4 byte floats into a single 34 byte `block_q8_0` struct.
 * Four adjacent vector registers are grouped with the `m4` setting.
 On architectures with a vector length VLEN=256, that means all 32 4 byte floats per block will fit nicely and can be processed in parallel.
 If the architecture only supports a vector length of